vpeesapa/The-Endless-Battle/README.md

 * Newer enemies do not spawn immediately, but rather after a second.
 * There is now a recovery time frame in which the player is invincible whenever they are damaged.
 * Player now collides with the enemies.
+* Multiple enemies will appear on screen at once.

 ## Alert: There are things that are yet to be implemented
 * ~~Implement one type of enemy - one that's about the same size as the player but shoots and relentlessly follows the player (Still need to implement logic for when the player gets hit by an enemy bullet).~~